OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 On top of this metal bottom plate there will be a top acrylic plate.
 The electronics will all be mounted on this top acrylic plate.

 With regard to the electronics, note that there are three main electronics boards included.
 One of them is the motor driver board -- this board will control the motors attached to each wheel.
 Then there is the Mega2560 Arduino board.
 If you have not worked with Arduino before I will show you all the steps involved -- very easy.
 The Arduino board is the computer board essentially controlling the robotic car.
-Into the Arduino board there is a Wifi shield (Esp8266) which will give the system Wifi access.
+Into the Arduino board there is a Wi-Fi shield (Esp8266) which will give the system Wi-Fi access.
 There is a USB cable which plugs into the Arduino board and forms an easy to use interface with your laptop enabling you later to send your software to the Arduino board.
+(I will show you how to use the Arduino board and the Arduino IDE below -- it's very easy, whether you have much experience or not in the area.)

 There are some smaller electronics boards also, e.g., Bluetooth module, tracking sensor module, etc. We will discuss them as we use them.